tyknkd/flashcard-app/SQL_TESTING.md

   * Table is empty after initialization
   * Able to insert multiple rows of alphanumeric test data
   * Query returns expected data for all rows and columns
+  * Check access through flask and values in table itself

 ## Data Access Methods
 ### Table 1 Access Method 1 ###